michaelbarton/jupyer-pytest-api-examples/src/pytest_api_examples.md

 `@pytest.mark` from the API.
 I spent some time reading through the pytest documentation and playing with some examples in a [pytest jupyter notebook][] to get more familiarity with what's possible.
-After a few hours of playing around with pytest, realised there pytest has much more functionality than I had been.
+After a few hours of playing around with pytest, realised there pytest has much more functionality than I had been using.
 Read below for some of the examples.
 Most of this article is a reconstitution of what's in the [pytest documentation][] for my own self-learning.
 In addition to the pytest documentation there's useful videos, and plugins listed on the [awesome pytest][] GitHub repository.

 [pytest jupyter notebook]:
   https://github.com/michaelbarton/jupyer-pytest-api-examples